 2. What is the second type of heritage called?
 Give one example.

 Listen to this short talk about the impact of the internet.
-Then, answer the questions about its main ideas and details.
+Use your note-taking skills to identify the main ideas and supporting details, then answer the questions below.

 1. What is the first main way the internet changed communication?